hjone72/PlexAuth/README.md

 This requires you to have:

 	1. RememberMe by gbirke installed.
-	2. PlexPy https://github.com/drzoidberg33/plexpy (If enabled in config).
-(Custom fork of plexpy that intergrates with plexpy login. https://github.com/hjone72/plexpy)
-	3. nginx
+	2. nginx

-PlexPy is only needed if you wish to restrict what some users can access.
+You can restrict what some users can access.
 It works based off a Plex filter, so if the URI is added to the filter then the user can access that URI.
+Just use auth_request to make a second request to the URI that you wish to secure with a GET request "admin=true".
+To allow the user add the URI to their photos filter.
+Sorry, if you use photos on plex this won't work.

+Custom fork of plexpy that intergrates PlexAuth and PlexPy login for SSO. https://github.com/hjone72/plexpy

 There are a few quick things that need to be done to get this working: